senu-sirnivas/github-demo/README.md

 # GitHub Tutorial Repo
-This is a tutorial of how to use GitHub.
+This is a tutorial of how to use Git.

+This is a new line.